 The Texas A&M Veterinary Medical Teaching Hospital’s (VMTH) Large Animal Hospital (LAH) may mostly treat horses and farm animals, but other species are also seen surprisingly often, including a large number of camels that live as pets on Texas ranches.

 When Sybil, a 7-year-old dromedary (one-humped) camel, arrived at the LAH, she could barely walk on her left hind leg.
-Radiographs quickly revealed the problem—Sybil’s hip joint was dislocated out of its socket and her femur had moved far away from her pelvis.
+Radiographs quickly revealed the problem—the camel’s hip joint was dislocated out of its socket and her femur had moved far away from her pelvis.

 “This coxofemoral luxation diagnosis was heartbreaking because the options for treatment are limited and prognosis is poor for adult large animals with this condition,” said Dr. Kati Glass, a clinical assistant professor in large animal surgery.
 “Basically, the bigger the animal, the harder it is to get the hip back in its socket and the harder it is to keep it there.”